NSLS-II/PyXRF/docs/installation.rst

        conda update -n base -c defaults conda

-   If you are installing PyXRF on Windows platform, close and restart Anaconda Prompt.
+   If you are installing PyXRF on a Windows platform, close and restart Anaconda Prompt.

    .. note::

-      The following instructions work in environment with Conda 4.6 or newer.
+      The following instructions work in an environment with Conda 4.6 or newer.
-      If PyXRF is installed in older Conda environment then different command syntax must be used on some platforms (particulary Windows).
-Refer to Conda documentation for more details.
+      If PyXRF is installed in an older Conda environment then different command syntax must be used on some platforms (particularly Windows).
+Refer to the Conda documentation for more details.

 3. Create a new Conda environment (e.g. :code:`pyxrf-env`) with Python 3.6 or 3.7: